Gerald-Ha/HodlEye-Crypto-Price-Tracker/README.md

 - **External Services**: Certain features (e.g., news feeds, iframes) rely on third-party websites or APIs.
 We do not control and are not responsible for the data-collection practices or privacy policies of these external providers.
 Please refer to the privacy policies of those services for details.

 ---
 &nbsp;

+## 🛡️ License
+Custom Non-Commercial License.
+See `LICENSE` file for details.

+---

+&nbsp;